Devoted nap-takers explain the benefits of sleeping on the job

 Naps are accepted and even a necessity in some occupations.
 The Centers for Disease Control and Prevention encourages naps for nurses working night shifts.
 But many nurses can't sleep at the hospitals where they work because they're too busy and aren't given access to beds.

-Nurses "regularly struggle to have sufficient time to use the bathroom or go outside for fresh air, no less take a nap," Michelle Morris, spokesperson for the National Nurses United union, said.
+Nurses "regularly struggle to have sufficient time to use the bathroom or go outside for fresh air, no less take a nap," said a spokesperson for the National Nurses United union.

 Some companies are trying to fill the void.
 Inspired by his mother who worked as a nurse, Neil Wong founded Nap York, which offers sleeping pods in Manhattan and Queens that can be rented for about $27 an hour.